 Mill Creek Ranch near Gunnison, CO.
 Photo by Sean Sheridan.

-Projects will fall into one or more of four main categories that cover the major challenges and issues: Policy, Standards and Education, Community Engagement, and Stewardship and Long-term Sustainability.
-The Conservation Excellence program does not fund efforts to initiate or renew an open space tax, organizational strategic planning or capacity building, land acquisitions, or restoration of land or riparian areas.
-Each grant request is limited to $100,000.
+Projects will fall into one or more of four main categories – Policy, Standards and Education, Community Engagement, and Stewardship and Long-term Sustainability – and will produce results that are replicable by or applicable to other conservation organizations in the state.
+The Conservation Excellence program does not fund efforts to initiate or renew an open space tax, organizational strategic planning or capacity building for a land trust or open space program, land acquisitions, construction of recreational amenities, or restoration of land, riparian areas, or infrastructure.
+Each grant request is limited to up to $100,000.

 Who Can Apply